 CONCLUSION: Based on our audits, we issued opinions on the County's financial statements and federal expenditure schedule concluding that the information in those statements and schedule is reliable.
-We also issued reports over the County's internal control and compliance over financial reporting and select federal programs, which identified internal control weaknesses and an instance of noncompliance over financial reporting that are explained on the next page.
+We also issued reports over the County's internal control and compliance over financial reporting and select federal programs, which identified internal control weaknesses over financial reporting that are explained on the next page.